‘Bachelorette’ Emily Maynard Officially Introduces Baby Girl Magnolia Belle To Instagram

 “Congratulations!
 I think that is the cutest name I have ever heard!!!!
 Love it!!!!” someone else noted.

 The Bachelorette fans were rooting for this family addition to be a girl since Emily had welcomed three boys in quick succession since marrying her husband a few years ago.
 She picked unique, Southern-sounding names for each of her sons, so the pressure was on when it came to picking this moniker.
-Judging by the massive response to the big reveal, it seemed that everybody thought she picked out the perfect name for her sweet, new bundle of joy.
+Judging by the massive response to the big reveal, it seemed everybody thought she picked the perfect name for her sweet, new bundle of joy.